jozefRudy/BBdownloader/README.md

 It is able to download data that can be obtained with BDH and/or BDP excel functions.

-I benchmarked it could download around 500 shares (60 fundamental fields with weekly history since 1990 for each stock) in around 40 minutes.
+I benchmarked it could download around 1000 shares (60 fundamental fields with weekly history since 1990 for each stock) in around 40 minutes.

 Data downloaded is in the form of csv files - each in its appropriate company directory.

+Periodic download is also supported.
+Already downloaded data are always checked and we only query the missing dates, not the entire history.